Team26SWP/InnoAlias/docs/API.md

 - `404 Not Found`: If the deck does not exist.

 ### GET `/api/profile/deck/{deck_id}`
 Retrieves full details of a saved deck.
+Requires authentication.

 **Response**
 - `200 OK`: Returns a `DeckDetail` object, which includes the `private` status.
+- `401 Unauthorized`: If authentication fails.
+- `403 Forbidden`: If the deck is private and not owned by the user.
 - `404 Not Found`: If the deck does not exist.

 ### DELETE `/api/profile/deck/{deck_id}/delete`